jdesbonnet/zifon_pt5000/README.md

 on the same frequency with the same address.
 However experiments have ruled this out.
 It's something else (possibly involving different addresses, and maybe frequencies).

-### Transmitting packets to control the gimbal

-This has been implemented in Micropyhon on a Raspberry Pi Pico 2W.
-The caveat is that I currently need to use two nRF24L01+ modules (one to transmit, the other to listen).

 ## Remote control hardware and software